romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an organization admin effectively search for webhook modification events in the audit log?
+Q: How can an organization admin effectively search for webhook modification events in the audit log?
 <details><summary>Show the answer</summary><p>

 - **By using the operation qualifier, such as operation:modify, to locate events where a resource like a webhook was altered**